Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture

 1: Why do you want to learn permaculture?

-There are a lot of prominent permaculture teachers and “gurus” out there who would be excellent to learn from, but don’t let star status get in the way of picking a permaculture design course that meets your needs.
+There are a lot of prominent permaculture teachers and “gurus” out there who would be excellent to learn from.
+But don’t let that star status get in the way of picking a PDC that meets your needs!

 Which leads me to the next consideration: Be specific about your goals.

 2: Do you have specific needs or interests?

 If your goal is to develop a specific site, define whether it is a large-scale, rural property or a small-scale, more urban or suburban property.
 Many permaculture design courses nowadays focus heavily on a niche category.

 Next, consider what the climate is like on your site.
 A course taught in the desert might be interesting, but don’t expect the lessons to be completely relevant to your temperate climate.

 Likewise, if international non-profit work is your interest, look for a course that covers a wide range of climates, and even perhaps a teacher who focuses on this kind of work.

 3: Do you want to learn by-the-book permaculture or a specific permaculture technique?